OpenShift is a Platform as a Service (PaaS) solution capable of hosting web applications using various languages, including the Python agent.

 If you are using the Apache/mod_wsgi approach, add the following code at the very start of the

-This should precede any other Python module imports appearing in the
+Make sure this precedes any other Python module imports appearing in the

-initialize() call because the license key information and destination for logging are read from the environment variables.
+initialize() call, because the license key information and destination for logging are read from the environment variables.

 If you are using an embedded Python WSGI server from

-app.py file even if you import the WSGI application entry point from a
+app.py file, even if you import the WSGI application entry point from a

 wsgi.py file.
 When using